-The total unearned revenue balance for the fiber optic system was \$56,031,900 at December 31, 2020, and the amount earned was \$31,993,832 through December 31, 2020.
+The total unearned revenue balance for the fiber optic system, after removing fully amortized agreements, was \$8,302,300 at December 31, 2021, and the amount earned was \$33,561,290 through December 31, 2021.

 The Tollway also invoices annual fiber optic maintenance fees.
-At December 31, 2020, some of these fees had been paid in advance.
+At December 31, 2021, some of these fees had been paid in advance.
 These have also been recorded as unearned revenue.

 On October 1, 2013, the Tollway entered into a 3-year agreement with Travelers Marketing, LLC, for sponsorship of the Tollway's Highway Emergency Lane Patrol (H.E.L.P.) trucks by its advertising sponsor/partner, State Farm Insurance.
-In exchange for a cumulative sponsorship fee of \$4,958,250, Travelers has the exclusive right to place State Farm Insurance branding on Tollway H.E.L.P. trucks and H.E.L.P. truck operator uniforms.
+In exchange for a cumulative sponsorship fee of \$5,559,250, Travelers has the exclusive right to place State Farm Insurance branding on Tollway H.E.L.P. trucks and H.E.L.P. truck operator uniforms.
 On October 1, 2016, this contract was extended for an additional 3 years and on October 1, 2019, a three-month extension was executed.
 An additional 3-year agreement was executed in January 2020.
-The unearned portion of the sponsorship fee paid by Travelers in 2020 has been recorded as unearned revenue.
+The sponsorship fee paid by Travelers in 2020 has been recorded as unearned revenue and is recognized as revenue as earned.